DIANA (I knew you when we were fourteen)

-DIANA was first performed in Prince Edward Island as part of the Island Fringe Festival.
+DIANA was first performed on Prince Edward Island as part of the Island Fringe Festival.
 Stage managing the production was DIANA co-creator Sarah Higgins.
 The Technical Director for the production and the festival was Lucas Olscamp.
-Falling Iguana Performed DIANA minimal lighting (in true fringe fashion) at the St. James Presbyterian Church (The kirk of St. James).
+Falling Iguana Performed DIANA with minimal lighting (in true fringe fashion) at the St. James Presbyterian Church (The kirk of St. James).
 DIANA shared the space with the show 25 by the French theatre company 1919paris.

 DIANA in Toronto

 In 2019 DIANA was selected by committee and produced by the University of Toronto’s Drama Centre in September 2019 at the Robert Gill Theatre.
 It was re-written, developed, workshopped, and refined over a year and a half, from its early inaugural performance in PEI to its more fully realized presentation in September of 2019.
 Sarah Higgins once again took on the role of Stage Manager and Chris Sutherland was the Technical Director.
 Gillian Armstrong joined the team as Consulting Director.
 Dani Brun designed the poster as well as other promotional materials.
 Barry McCluskey took archival photos of the production.

 National Arts Centre Digital Stream